-Note: The Special Forces training pipeline is inarguably the toughest training program in the Army, and has a very high wash-out rate.
-Soldiers who are retraining into Special Forces, who fail any of the above training courses, revert to their primary MOS (job).
+The Special Forces training pipeline is inarguably the toughest training program in the Army.
+It has a very high wash-out rate.
+Soldiers who are retraining into Special Forces, and who fail any of the training courses, can revert to their primary MOS (job).
 Recruits, who enlist under the 18X Special Forces Enlistment Program, who fail to complete any of the above training courses, are reassigned as 11B, Infantryman.

 There are a number of requirements that a special forces engineer sergeant in training must meet before he can become a special forces engineer sergeant.
 These requirements include:

 ASVAB Score: 110 in aptitude area GT, and 100 in aptitude area CO